In the first installment of this series on ETL based anonymization, I covered the research part of the problem I was trying to...

 Odisee’s support team provides IT help to all staff members, professors and students.
 The challenge comes from the fact that the user experience needs to be in both Dutch and English, because of the language diversity present on campus.
-Odisee has a basic setup with a standard application link between Jira Service Desk and Confluence acting as the knowledge base, but Jira is pretty limited when it comes to translation.
+Odisee has a basic setup with a standard application link between Jira Service Management and Confluence acting as the knowledge base, but Jira is pretty limited when it comes to translation.
 ACA-IT Solutions stepped in to provide a customised solution.

 The solution: a seamless language experience

 The Atlassian team at ACA IT-Solutions explains: “To begin with, the base translations that come with Jira/Confluence were tremendously helpful for translating all the default terms.
 We then used the Bitvoodoo language plug-in for Confluence to make the knowledge base content available in multiple languages.
 That’s when we stumbled on the biggest problem: how do we adjust the language for JIRA and Confluence in one go?
-We wanted the service desk end-users to have a seamless experience, without them having to keep adjusting their language settings on each page of their JIRA/Confluence profile.”
+We wanted the service management end-users to have a seamless experience, without them having to keep adjusting their language settings on each page of their JIRA/Confluence profile.”

-Many websites that have language versions use flags to indicate the different languages, and the ACA team chose this solution for Odisee as well – with English and Dutch flags on all pages of the service desk.
+Many websites that have language versions use flags to indicate the different languages, and the ACA team chose this solution for Odisee as well – with English and Dutch flags on all pages of the service management.
 But the challenge was to make the language change in both Jira and Confluence at the same time when a language was selected.
 ACA’s solutions lets a user click the flag corresponding to their language of choice and change the system language across their entire Jira and Confluence profiles.

 The ACA team elaborates: “To achieve this solution, we used two tools from the Adaptavist ScriptRunner family: ScriptRunner for Jira and ScriptRunner for Confluence.
 We’re big fans of ScriptRunner because it offers you virtually unlimited possibilities of modifying the Atlassian stack to do exactly what you want it to do.”